2000 Belgian Grand Prix: Practice

 There were four practice sessions preceding Sunday's race, two one-hour sessions Friday and two 45-minute sessions on Saturday.
 Conditions were dry for the Friday morning and afternoon practice sessions.
-A thick layer of dust was progressively lifted from the racing surface.
+A dense layer of dust was gradually cleared from the track.
 Coulthard set the first session's fastest time with a lap of 1 minute, 53.398 seconds, eight-tenths of a second quicker than Michael Schumacher.
-Häkkinen had the third-fastest time, with Jarno Trulli for Jordan, Barrichello and BAR's Jacques Villeneuve in the next three positions.
+Häkkinen had the third-fastest time, with Jarno Trulli for Jordan, Barrichello and British American Racing's (BAR) Jacques Villeneuve in the next three positions.
 The two Benetton drivers were seventh and eighth (with Wurz ahead of Fisichella), and the Williams cars of Ralf Schumacher and Button completed the top ten.
 Alesi's Prost had a fuel-pressure problem which prevented him from completing a timed lap, and he was the slowest overall.
-Button almost made contact with the tyre wall at La Source and avoided losing control of the rear of his car under braking entering the Bus Stop chicane.
-Ferrari opted to limit their running during the session to limit their tyre usage.
+Button almost hit the tyre wall at La Source and avoided losing control of the rear of his car under braking for the Bus Stop chicane.
+Ferrari limited their running during the session to limit their tyre usage.

 In the second practice session, due to a slow rear puncture Coulthard's first-session lap was still the fastest; Häkkinen had the second-fastest time.
 Jaguar driver Johnny Herbert changed his car's balance, improving its performance and finishing third-fastest.
 Villeneuve moved into fourth after changes to his car's setup; Michael Schumacher slipped to fifth, and Wurz finished sixth.
 Verstappen was seventh-fastest, ahead of Fisichella, Barrichello and Trulli in positions eight through ten.

 The weather remained dry for the Saturday-morning practice sessions.
 Häkkinen set the fastest lap of the third session at 1 minute, 51.043 seconds, quicker than his best on Friday and ahead of Frentzen, Trulli and Ralf Schumacher.
 Coulthard, who had an engine problem early in the session, was fifth-fastest (ahead of Button and Michael Schumacher).
 Alesi, Villeneuve and Sauber driver Nick Heidfeld rounded out the top ten.
 During the final practice session Häkkinen could not improve his time, although he remained the fastest.
 Button, much happier with his car's handling, set the second-fastest time.
 The Jordan drivers were third and fourth, with Trulli ahead of Frentzen.
 Ralf Schumacher and Coulthard completed the top six.
-Of the slower drivers, Marc Gené had an anxious moment when his Minardi car shed its engine cover but was able to return to his garage.
+Of the slower drivers, Marc Gené's Minardi car shed its engine cover but he was able to return to his garage.